 When opening an email, please remember:

 DNBC Financial Group will not display your personal information in emails or ask you to provide any personal information including your username, password and/or security code by email

 If in doubt, stop.
 Don't click on any links.
 Don't open any attachments.
 Just forward the email to [email protected]

-Never access internet banking through hyperlinks embedded in emails or other potentially untrustworthy sources
+Never access payment platform through hyperlinks embedded in emails or other potentially untrustworthy sources

 Social Engineering describes the tactics used by fraudsters to manipulate people into divulging confidential information and/or performing actions online that put them at risk.
 Being vigilant against this type of fraud helps keep you protected.

 What "Social Engineering" might look like

 Fraudsters may contact you pretending to be from an institution you deal with (such as DNBC Financial Group), an organisation of authority, a vendor/supplier, or even an individual within your company.
 They could direct you to perform actions that will allow them to send unauthorised payments from your account.
 This can include providing numbers displayed on your Security Device or pushing the yellow button.

 DNBC Financial Group will never request information that could be used to make a payment (such as account numbers, passwords, security device details other than the serial number on the back, etc)

 Under no circumstances will DNBC Financial Group ever ask you to ask you to divulge any of your security details over the phone, by text message or via email

 If you are ever doubtful about your DNBCnet activities or the authenticity of incoming telephone calls purporting to be from DNBC Financial Group, please call your local DNBCnet Support Centre or your DNBCnet Representative for further verification.

 You can rest assured that DNBCnet is a secure channel that is rigorously monitored to protect our customers.
 You can help us keep fraud out of business by being cautious when conducting transactions online and protecting yourself with the latest anti-virus software.